Business Terms & Conditions

 Broadband Service Order Cancellation & Refund

-i) If you no longer wish to continue with the Service order, you must be the applicant of the order and notify MyNetFone within 3 business days from the time you submit your order.
-An order cancellation fee will apply.
+i) If you no longer wish to continue with the Service order, you must be the applicant of the order and notify MyNetFone within 3 business days, or before the end of the cooling off period if one applies, from the time you submit your order.
+An order cancellation fee will apply where cooling off period is not applicable.

 ii) If the customer cancels an order at the point after it has been submitted by MyNetFone to its wholesale provider, and it is due to be completed, the customer is required to pay for the installation and contract termination fees as well as the courier cost to return the equipment to MyNetFone office provided that the equipment has not been damaged or tampered with in any form.
 The customer is also required to pay a re-stocking fee of 20% to the value of the equipment.